Healthy Homes Assessment Naenae

 Rental Property Home Assessments Naenae

-The areas of rental property that are affected through Healthy Homes Standards.
-Healthy Homes Standard in Naenae include each:
+Areas of rental properties that are impacted to the Healthy Homes Standard in Naenae include each:

 • Bedroom